worbis/apps-sdk/README.md

     $ cd hello-world
     $ apps serve

 Open http://localhost:8080/ in your browser.
-If you'd like to see this in your
+If you'd like to see this in the &micro;Torrent client, run:
-client:

     $ apps package

-And, double click `dist/hello-world.btapp`.
-The app should now show up in your &micro;Torrent client.
+and, double click `dist/hello-world.btapp`.
+The app should now show up in your client under "Apps" in the left bar.

 ## Next Steps